population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 rounds are presented in Appendix Table A1.

 # Lockdown Context and Enforcement

-On March 18, 2020, the Ugandan government started imposing restrictions, including travel restrictions and cancellation of public gatherings, such as religious services, weddings, and music events [@Uganda-Bureau-of-Statistics2022].
+On March 18, 2020, the Ugandan government began imposing restrictions, including travel restrictions and cancellation of public gatherings, such as religious services, weddings, and music events [@Uganda-Bureau-of-Statistics2022].